So you have an idea for a business and you’re ready to open up shop in Little River. Or are you?

 Launch Your Business

-While some prefer to start with an unadvertised soft-launch to get the feel of things, it’s a good idea to make a splash once your open.
+While some prefer to start with an unadvertised soft-launch to get the feel of things, it’s a good idea to make a splash once you’re open.

 There are also a number of local businesses that are skilled in helping you promote your business.